Play It as It Lays: Plot

 An inevitable divorce, and the ensuing social chaos bring Maria to indulge in self-destructive behavior.
-She plunges into long nights of compulsive driving, wandering Southern California's freeways, through motels and bars, drinking and chancing sexual encounters with actors and ex-lovers.
+Maria disengages from her social world as she plunges into long days of compulsive driving, wandering Southern California's freeways, through motels and casinos, drinking and chancing sexual encounters with actors and ex-lovers.
 After a series of disasters for Maria, infidelity among her friends adds further chaos to her life.
-Her friend BZ commits suicide and Maria is institutionalized.
-From her hospital, Maria turns her visitors away, and plans for a day she might see her daughter again.